Golborne Bellow

 Golborne Bellow is a former civil parish, now in the parish of Tattenhall and District, in the Cheshire West and Chester district, and ceremonial county of Cheshire in England.
 In 2001 it had a population of 89.
 The parish included part of the village of Gatesheath.
-The civil parish was abolished in 2015 to form Tattenhall and District.
+Golborne-Bellow was formerly a township in the parish of Tattenhall, in 1866 Golborne Bellow became a separate civil parish, on 1 April 2015 the parish was abolished to form Tattenhall and District.